rickloader/NewForestRouteV3/Readme for Users.txt

 		Copyright rests with the authors of the following  models (see route ref file).
 My thanks to the Authors for providing them.
 All items in the following  classes
-"greenery", " some terrtex			greenery@seznam.cz, http://sweb.cz/greenery
+"greenery", " some terrtex			greenery at seznam.cz, http://sweb.cz/greenery
  Banks &cuttings.
 David Gibbons
 "HW scenery and buildings" Horses	 Paul Gausden IJtrees&vegetation.
 Bedford coach  Scenery Items prefixed IJ_			Ian Jenkins